Kirkland (horse)

 Kirkland (foaled 1896) was an Irish-bred Thoroughbred racehorse who competed in National Hunt racing.

 Kirkland is most famous for winning the 1905 Grand National while being ridden by Frank Mason.
 He was the first, and so far only, Welsh-trained horse to have won the Grand National.

 Grand National record

 Pedigree

+Kirkland is inbred 4S x 4D to the stallion Stockwell, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Kirkland is inbred 4S x 4D to the stallion Newminster, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.